RohanKrishnamurthy/Automated-bechmarking-of-static-analysis-for-C/README.md

 - `runners/`

-  - this folder contains scripts to install and ebǘentually run the tool on Juliet test suite
+  - this folder contains scripts to install and eventually run the tool on Juliet test suite

 - `import_log.py/`